openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 tsp create example --alias example
 ```

-In subsequent commands we can type `example` instead of `did:web:tsp-test.org:user:example`.
+In subsequent commands we can type `example` instead of `did:web:did.teaspoon.world:user:example`.

 Every `tsp` subcommand also supports the `--verbose` or `-v` flag for a more
 verbose output: